 Exaggerated Mortality Rates

-Simply put.
-Given the number of deaths is from actual people who die, yet the number of cases clearly excludes many people who have not died, mortality rates could be low as 10x those calculated by deaths/cases.
+Simply put, mortality is calculated by number-of-deaths divided by number-infected.
+Given the number of deaths is from actual people who die, yet the number of cases clearly excludes many people who have were cases by did not die, mortality rates could be low as 10x those calculated by deaths/cases.
+Because the

-Given that ‘more tests will yield more cases’, and some governments may feel ‘approval ratings will reflect cases’, there is a disincentive to test for many countries.
+Given that ‘more tests will yield more cases’, and some governments may feel ‘government approval ratings will be impacted by high case numbers’, there is a disincentive to test for many countries.
 The WHO advises: “Test, Test Test”.

 Driving Misguided Policy

 Using ‘confirmed cases’ as ‘cases’ leads to seriously misleading information, can drive bad government policy, and is seriously damaging to efforts to stop people dying and reduce economic disaster.

 Consider Indonesia.
 There has been very little testing, so reported confirmed cases are very low.
 But all logic suggest that the only reason reported cases are low is this lack of testing.

 Consider Japan.
 After some initial apparent success controlling the outbreak, testing rules became tight with government authorisation required for testing.
 Is it a coincidence that case numbers remained low until the decision on the Olympics?